schneiderfelipe/HTM.jl/docs/src/guide.md

 true
 ```

-If multiple top-level nodes are given, the nodes are returned as a "document fragment" (a `Vector{Any}`).
+If multiple top-level nodes are given, the nodes are returned as a "document fragment" (a vector).

 ```jldoctest
 julia> htm"I'm a <em>document fragment</em> (actually a vector)."